AbhinayKumar26/Spotify-Clone/README.md

 # Spotify-Clone
 This is Spotify Clone .
-To create using "HTML, CSS, AND Tailwind CSS.
+To create using "HTML, CSS, and Tailwind CSS.